Fall Activities in Bucks County

-Fall is a beautiful time to visit New Hope and see the changing colors across Bucks County.
-A popular activity during the fall is visiting nearby farms and orchards for pumpkin picking and delectable fall-themed food.
+Fall is a beautiful time to visit New Hope and see the changing colors across the area.
+One of the best fall activities in Bucks County, PA is visiting nearby farms and orchards for pumpkin picking and delectable fall-themed food.
 Many of our Bucks County farms host special festivals and events in October in addition to the fresh produce offered year-round.
 Get more details on a Bucks County pumpkin patch that hosts fall festivals below.

 Active Acres Farm